Unity-Technologies/xr.sdk.oculus.performancetests/README.md

-# Running the Oculus Performance Tests
+# Running the Oculus Performance Tests with Universal Render Pipeline

 ### Guidelines for adding tests:
 - In general, do not attach a tracked pose driver to the camera.
 The input tracking will throw off results.